timedz351/ProjectsShowcase/README.md

 # ProjectsShowcase

 # Closure
-A small game I crunched in about 24 hours.
+A small game I crunched in about 24 hours within the Game Design I course.
 It's a decision based psychological visual novel.

 Short gameplay: